SamMed05/c-cpp-notes/docs/basics-of-programming.md

 - Use meaningful names for variables
 - Code as if another person will have to read it tomorrow, without being in your mind
 - Keep the code well commented
-- Complicated is different from complex, and it's better to avoid the first one: Keep It Simple
+- Complicated is different from complex, and it's better to avoid the first one: *Keep It Simple*
-- Give the right importance to indentation
+- Give the right importance to indentation and readability
 - Think in advance about reusability of the code you are writing now.

 Following these steps, along with practice and a strong (strong!) motivation, will trasform you in a good and proud programmer.